[Article updated in Jan 2020; originally published May 2018]

 Our guest author today is Sandra Zhang, a zero waste practitioner in Singapore.
 Sandra’s interest in environment issues led her to set up Mono + Co, where she experiments with zero-waste lifestyle and journals these experiences.
-Currently working as a Project Manager for a charity organisation, she nevertheless makes time to work magic with leftover or near-expiry ingredients to eradicate household food waste.
+Currently working as a Senior Manager (Marketing and Communications) at a Singapore-based charity, she nevertheless makes time to work magic with leftover or near-expiry ingredients to eradicate household food waste.
 She also creates mouth-watering bread with vegetables, root vegetables especially.
 Do look up her website for recipes, inspiration, and more!

 When not cooking/working/journal-ling, Sandra can be found answering questions – which is how we found her on our journey to zero waste.
 We asked her for a miracle product that helps us live as waste-lessly as she does, and here is her answer…

 Way before I attempted a zero-waste life lifestyle, my toiletry bag used to be stuffed with loads of products when I travelled.
 Products for every use, products for every part of the body: shampoo, conditioner, body wash, body scrub, bath salt, foot scrub, body cream, make up remover, facial cleanser, facial scrub, facial mask sheets, toner, serum, eye gel, facial moisturizer, and toothpaste….

 Have you gotten tired just by looking at this long list?
 Or are you packing a similar list, perhaps even more?

 The idea of pampering oneself during bath time, surrounded by numerous bottles of stuff is very inviting, even more, when one is on vacation isn’t it?
 Well, I ended up with lots of expired products after each trip since I don’t use them often enough back home.

 Then I discovered the multipurpose tea seed powder.